-- (xi) Celts: On January 9, 2023, the Company announced the acquisition of the Celts epithermal gold-silver project in Walker Lane, Nevada.
-The project was acquired under the Alliance with Altius; - (xii) Cuprite: On January 23, 2023, the Company announced that it has completed a purchase and sales agreement with a wholly-owned U.S. subsidiary of Strikepoint whereby Strikepoint has acquired 100% interest in the Cuprite gold project located in Nevada.
-Total consideration includes the issuance of 6,428,571 common shares of Strikepoint with a fair market value of \$450,000, reimbursement of US\$35,208 in project related costs, and a 3% NSR royalty on the project.
-The project was generated under the Alliance and as such, total consideration received will be split even between the Company and Altius; and - (xiii) Ball Creek: On March 2, 2023, the Company announced that the Ball Creek project has been divided into two claim blocks that included Ball Creek East and Ball Creek West.
+- (i) Celts: On January 9, 2023, the Company announced the acquisition of the Celts epithermal gold-silver project in Walker Lane, Nevada.
+The project was acquired under the Alliance with Altius; - (ii) Cuprite: On January 23, 2023, the Company announced that it has completed a purchase and sales agreement with a wholly-owned U.S. subsidiary of Strikepoint whereby Strikepoint has acquired 100% interest in the Cuprite gold project located in Nevada.
+Total consideration included the issuance of 6,428,571 common shares of Strikepoint with a fair market value of \$450,000, reimbursement of US\$35,208 in project related costs, and a 3.0% NSR royalty on the project.
+The project was generated under the Alliance and as such, total consideration received was split evenly between the Company and Altius with the Company retaining \$225,000 of the total compensation and a 1.50% NSR royalty on the project; and - (iii) Ball Creek: On March 2, 2023, the Company announced that the Ball Creek project was divided into two claim blocks that included Ball Creek East and Ball Creek West.
 The Company entered into a purchase and sales agreement with P2 Gold for the sale of 100% interest in Ball Creek West.
-As consideration, the Company will receive \$1.0 million in fair value of P2 Gold common shares, 1.0% NSR royalty, and the right to acquire an additional 1.0% NSR royalty subject to an underlying agreement on the project held by Sandstorm.
+As consideration, the Company has received \$1.0 million in fair value of P2 Gold common shares, 1.0% NSR royalty, and the right to acquire an additional 1.0% NSR royalty subject to an underlying agreement on the project held by Sandstorm.